kitlith/rseq_rs/README.md

 This is essentially a reimplementation of rseq2midi using the same parsing code as the rest of these programs.
 YMMV, but last I checked it handled call and jump better than rseq2midi.

+# Credits
+Atlas, for the BRSEQ documentation that was immensely useful for implementing this (https://pastebin.com/xgsKecv9) Ruben Nunez and Valley Bell, for making rseq2midi which `play` is based on and was also used as a form of documentation